irinatu17/Art-of-Tea/README.md

 - The idea of implementation of Checkout 3-steps form(handling validation on click and preventing submission) in `checkout_form.js` was given in Slack by my fellow student [Johann Albert](https://github.com/wondrousWebWorks).
 ### Content and Media
 - Text on the landing and about pages is taken, translated(from Russian - the first link) and modified from the following sources: [Process Tea Club](https://process-tea.ru/), [T-lovers](https://t-lovers.com/), [House of Tea](https://www.houseoftea.ie/)
-- Services content(names, description,itineraries) is taken and modifyed from [Tea Ceremony Kyūgetsu](https://tea-ceremony-kyoto.com/)
+- Services content(names, description,itineraries) is taken and modified from [Tea Ceremony Kyūgetsu](https://tea-ceremony-kyoto.com/)
 - Products content and images are taken from [Artoftea shop](https://www.artoftea.com/)
 - Favicon, icons in the benifits section(landing page) and a heart-icon in the events page: icon library [Flaticon](https://www.flaticon.com/)
 - Graphic image in the Contact page: [Sapiens](https://sapiens.ui8.net/8f1c3s7)